Introduction

 Morphological individuality and asymmetry

-Despite the recent progress in the EM connectome field, EM-based methods remain prohibitively expensive and morphological variability of neurons has been compared only across two individuals and three hemispheres (Schlegel et al., 2023).
+Neuronal morphology can vary, and the randomness of developmental processes can ultimately result in differences in behavior among individuals (Linneweber).
+The recent landmark study systematically examined morphological variability of neurons using the EM connectomic data (Schlegel 2023), but it will only be possible to examine relatively few individual brains for the foreseeable future.
 As a part of Janelia Flylight team project to generate cell-type-specific driver lines, we have imaged over 6,000 fly brains for the present study.
-While annotating those confocal images of split-GAL4 lines, we occasionally encountered samples with atypical morphologies (Figure 10).
+While annotating those confocal images, we occasionally encountered samples with atypical morphologies (Figure 10).
 For example, one V_l2PN neuron, which typically projects to the lateral horn of the ipsilateral hemisphere, exhibited a peculiar morphology in one brain sample, where its axon crossed the midline and projected to the contralateral hemisphere, yet it still reached the correct target area within the lateral horn of the opposite side (Figure 10A).
 Another instance involved a DPM neuron, the sole serotonergic neuron of the MB lobes.
 While typical brain samples contain only one DPM neuron per hemisphere, we found a brain with two DPM neurons in one hemisphere (Figure 10B).
 In this case, the DPM projections exhibited an atypical innervation of the calyx of the mushroom body.
 We also found examples involving MBONs.
-The dendrites of MBON- α1 are typically confined inside the α lobe of the MB, but we discovered a case of MBON-α1 in addition projecting to the ellipsoid body (Figure 10C).
+The dendrites of MBON-α1 are typically confined to the α lobe of the MB, but we discovered a case where this cell in addition sent projections to the ellipsoid body (Figure 10C).
 MBON-α3 displayed striking variability in soma positions, but only subtle variability in axonal projections (Figure 10D).
 The table in Figure 10E summarizes additional examples of the atypical morphologies of MBONs.
 Overall in 1241 brain hemispheres examined, we found mislocalization of dendrites and axons in 3.14% and 0.97% of MB cell types, respectively.
 If this rate of mislocalization is generalizable to other brain regions, a fly brain of ∼130,000 neurons (Dorkenwald et al., 2023) would have a few thousands of neurons with mislocalized dendrites or axons.
 These examples of atypical morphology were observed only once in dozens of samples, and thus can be considered as erroneous projections either resulting from stochastic developmental processes, or possibly caused by ectopic expression of reporter proteins on the plasma membrane at a high level.

 Stereotypy and erroneous projections